maet3608/config-dict/README.md

 Downing
 ```

-Finally, configurations can be loaded from and save to JSON files
+Finally, configurations can be loaded from and saved to JSON files

 ```python
 contact = Config.load('contactdata.json')